eddmann/eddmann.github.io/_posts/2023/2023-06-23-using-langchain-agents-and-tools-to-answer-questions-on-the-nba-with-openai.md

 > Nikola Jokić was born in Sombor, Serbia on February 19, 1995 and he scored a total of 1,845 points in the 2023 season.

-Although this is a very contrived example it shows the power of how you can get the LLM to reason about a problem, breaking it up into smaller tasks of which it can use provided tools.
+Although this is a very contrived example, it shows the power of how you can get the LLM to reason about a problem by breaking it up into smaller tasks, using provided tools.
-It does not necessarily need to know the answer, just how to find the answer.
+It does not necessarily need to know the answer - just how to find the answer.